burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.3_circles/circles/README.rst

       any values greater than 256).
 The circle's center shifts accordingly.

-Exercise 2: Modify to Achieve Goals (4 minutes)
+Exercise 2: Modify to Achieve Goals
 -----------------------------------------------

 Starting with the Quick Start code, complete these modification tasks: